InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-16-Predicting-heart-disease.md

 Comments on ClassificationEnsembles applied to the Cleveland Heart data set:

-<h4>Everything ran in 3.016171 minutes without any errors, warnings, or issues.
-The majority of the time was spent saving the image files and trained models.
-If the models and images are not saved, everything completed in 1.776362 mins, a substantially shorter run time.</h4>
+<h4>Everything ran in 15.32808 seconds without any errors, warnings, or issues on a 2023 Mac Mini with an M2 Procssor and no accelartion (no external GPU, hard drive, etc.).</h4>

 <h3>The models:</h3>